Encapsia/encapsia-cli/README.md

 # TODO

 * Find a better way to force color mode e.g. for walkthrough.html than fiddling `encapsia.py`
+*   --colour auto/always/never
+* encapsia plugins dev-update has both --force and --reset, which is a bit confusing.
+Probably remove "reset"?
+* encapsia plugins dev-update caches incorrectly when an upload fails.
 * Add sending files to views (once PR accepted)
 * Use click-web to create an encapsia webserve command??
 Put in a plugin?
 * Validate input to plugins uninstall